Reece-Reklai/blog/README.md

 - `gator users` - List all users
 - `gator feeds` - List all feeds
 - `gator follow <url>` - Follow a feed that already exists in the database
+- `gator following <url>` - Shows the current feeds that the user is following
 - `gator unfollow <url>` - Unfollow a feed that already exists in the database